Harald-U/docker-101/index.md

 title: Overview
 ---

 This workshop is based on the [Docker 101 Tutorial](https://www.docker.com/101-tutorial/), created by Docker and others.
 I wanted to focus on different aspects hence the fork.

-I used the original todo app and a great deal of the original texts from [here](https://github.com/docker/getting-started).
+For this workhop I used the original Docker 101 Todo app and a great deal of the original texts from the [Docker 101 Github repo](https://github.com/docker/getting-started).
+A big thanks to Docker.
+Inc. for placing their work under an Apache 2.0 license.

 ## Objectives

 In this workshop, you will learn some Docker or Container basics, like:

-* creating a Dockerfile
+* Creating a Dockerfile
-* creating a container image
+* Creating a container image
-* starting a container
+* Starting a container
-* container networking
+* Container networking
-* mounting external "volumes" onto containers
+* Mounting external "volumes" onto containers

 ## Prerequisites

 * [git](https://git-scm.com/downloads)
 * [Docker](https://docs.docker.com/desktop/)

-Docker can be Docker CE for Linux or Docker Desktop for Mac or Windows.
+Docker can be Docker CE for Linux or Docker Desktop for Mac, Windows, or Linux.
 We will not cover installation of Docker (Desktop) in this workshop.

-> **bwLehrpool** has all the required software installed.
+> **Note: bwLehrpool** has all the required software installed.
 Change into the PERSISTENCE directory before cloning the repository in the next step.

 ## Get the code